hashicorp/terraform-provider-kubernetes/website/docs/r/storage_class.html.markdown

 * `parameters` - (Optional) The parameters for the provisioner that should create volumes of this storage class.
 	Read more about [available parameters](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters).
 * `storage_provisioner` - (Required) Indicates the type of the provisioner
+* `reclaim_policy` - (Optional) Indicates the reclaim policy to use.
+If no reclaimPolicy is specified when a StorageClass object is created, it will default to Delete.

 ## Nested Blocks